-Today, many people in Europe, Great Britain, and the U.S. are questioning nos.
-2 and 3—particularly President Trump, his principal political adviser Stephen Bannon, and his top economic adviser Peter Navarro, who are questioning the benefits of trade, especially when that trade causes the U.S. to have a trade deficit with another country.
+Today, many people in Europe, Great Britain, and the U.S. are questioning numbers 2 and 3.
+In particular, President Trump, his principal trade adviser Robert Lighthizer, and his top economic adviser Peter Navarro are questioning the benefits of trade, especially when that trade causes the U.S. to have a trade deficit with another country.

 A trade deficit occurs when we buy more goods and services from a country than we sell to it.
-Hume worried that such a shortfall could deplete a country of its reservoir of gold, as the nation that sold those goods could request payment in gold.[ii]
-Moreover, since, in theory, the amount of gold determined how much banks could lend, any depletion of that supply would have an enormous financial effect on a country that expends more than it receives.
+Hume worried that such a shortfall could deplete a country of its reservoir of gold since the nation that sold those goods could request payment in gold.[ii]
+Moreover, in theory, since the amount of gold determined how much banks could lend, any depletion of that supply would have an enormous financial effect on a country that expended more than it received.

-Today, however, no country is on the gold standard, and almost all banking systems are closed, which means their money must remain in their banking systems.
-Therefore, Mexico, like any other country that sells goods here in the U.S., must use any proceeds to buy U.S. financial assets or our goods and services.
-To “bring money home,” Mexico must first go to the currency market and sell its dollars to receive pesos.
+Today, however, no country is on the gold standard, and almost all banking systems are closed.
+This means that their money must remain in their banking systems.
+Therefore, China, like any other country that sells goods here in the U.S., must use its proceeds to buy U.S. financial assets or goods and services.
+To ‘bring money home,’ Chinese companies must first go to the currency market and sell its dollars for yuan.

 Who Buys Currencies?

-Commercial banks, central banks, speculators, hedge funds, funds, and companies that want to hedge their currency risk all participate in this enormous foreign exchange market, in which average daily trading volumes are approaching $5.3 trillion.[iii]
+Commercial and central banks, speculators, hedge and other funds, and companies that want to hedge their currency risk participate in an enormous foreign exchange market.
+On average, daily trading volumes approach $6.6 trillion.[iii]
 In contrast, the average trading volume in 2013 for stocks on the NYSE was $169 billion.

-Foreign sales by U.S. companies trap money in the banking system of other countries.
-Germans buy Apple computers or iPhones with euros.
-Japanese pay with yen.
-This means, if Apple or some other U.S. based company wants to “bring that money home,” it must also go to the currency market and sell its yen or euros.
+Foreign sales by U.S. companies trap money in other countries’ banking systems.
+For example, German consumers buy Apple computers or iPhones with euros and Japanese consumers pay with yen.
+This means that if Apple or another American company wants to ‘bring that money home,’ it must also go to the currency market and sell its yen or euros.

-Moreover, “bringing money home” does not change the number of dollars available for our economy, which gives us no additional purchasing power.
-All that changes is who owns the dollars, which makes suspect all of these claims that we need to lower the tax rate to incentivize companies to repatriate the $2.4 trillion they have trapped in banks overseas.
+Moreover, ‘bringing money home’ does not change the number of dollars available to our economy; it gives us no additional purchasing power.
+All that changes is who owns the dollars, which makes us suspect all of these claims that we need to lower the tax rate to incentivize companies and repatriate the $2.4 trillion they have trapped in banks overseas.

 These companies knew the rules when they sold products overseas.
-So why should we reconfigure the tax code again, when most of the returning money will go to executives and shareholders and simply increase our income inequality?
+So, why should we reconfigure the tax code again when most of the returning money will go to executives and shareholders, simply increasing our income inequality?